On Boussinesq's equation for water waves: Introduction

 \subsection{Description of main results}

-For conciseness, we restrict ourselves throughout the paper to generic solitonless solutions, see Assumptions \ref{solitonlessassumption} and \ref{originassumption}.
-Solitons correspond to poles in the RH problem and can be handled (at least in the generic case) by standard techniques.
-Our main results are presented in the form of seven theorems as follows:
+For conciseness, we restrict ourselves throughout this paper to generic solitonless solutions, see Assumptions \ref{solitonlessassumption} and \ref{originassumption}.
+Our main results are presented in the form of seven theorems as follows:\footnote{Our approach can be used to obtain analogous theorems also in the case when solitons are present; since this case is notationally more cumbersome, details are deferred to the companion papers \cite{CLscatteringsolitons, CLsectorII, CLsectorIV}.
+The inclusion of solitons leads to a proof of the soliton resolution conjecture for (\ref{badboussinesq}) in all of the $(x,t)$-plane except in a number of small transition zones \cite{CLsectorII}.}

 \begin{enumerate}[$-$] \item Theorem \ref{directth} addresses the direct problem for the spectral problem (\ref{isospectral}).
 It constructs an appropriate set of scattering data associated to the given potentials $u$ and $v$ and establishes properties that characterize these data.